Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-1/README.md

 The actuarial team at MAIVE Consulting have been tasked with designing a social insurance program for relocation.
 With the threat of climate change becoming apparent around the globe, Storslysia, who are no exception to the reality of climate-related catastrophes, would like our firm to help manage its exposure to displacement risk due to catastrophice weather events.

-The team has outlined three core principles that its proposition should adhere to.
-In turn, they are that the benefit payable:
+The team has outlined three core principles that its program should adhere to.
+Specifically, that the benefit payable:
 * Should be strictly greater for proactive relocation than for reactive relocation, to ensure incentivisation of the former.
 * Will scale based on the wealth of each household, in the social interests of Storslysia's society.
 * Will vary based on the risk inherent to each household at a region level.

-## ***Program Description*** 🚀
+## **Program Description**
-MAIVE Consulting recommends that the program offers a catastrophic relief payment, carefully discerning who is eligible to claim and how much each claimant can receive in alignment with the above principles.
+MAIVE Consulting recommends that a citizen of Storslysia will be eligible to file a claim under the scheme by default.
+The citizen can then elect either a proactive or reactive cover.

-This program aims to support residents when relocating to a new area.
-The program will offer:
+Each cover will provide a catastrophic relief payment, as well as the following extras: transport fees; coverage for tools of trade, not including home office equipment; provision of temporary accommodation; two Ꝕ50 vouchers per adult – redeemable at select businesses, including but not limited to restaurants, furniture storage, furniture removal; and a free subscription to a mental health program (valued Ꝕ1000 per person).

-* Financial support to cover logistical costs :dollar:
+A key aim behind this program is to offer adequate support to residents relocating to a new area - whether that be financial support, or help managing after-effects of a natural disaster, for example, psychological impacts.

-* Help manage psychological impacts 🌝
+The catastrophic relief payment, unlike the above extras, vary between the proactive and reactive covers.

-* Cover losses faced because of a catastrophic event of potential catastrophic event :stars:
+In accordance with the control cycle, this program will be monitored monthly over the short-term period of the first year.
+This frequency will ensure that, as the program is introduced into practice, any initial inefficiencies can immediately be adjusted to improve program performance.
+The regularity of monitoring will then shift to a quarterly review over the next 2 years, before transitioning to biannually over the following 5 years, and finally annually thereafter for a period of 20 years.

 --------------------------------------------